hs19980912/HLD/8. Messaging queues, brokers, Kafka SQS/readme.md

     - Change Data Capture (CDC) From Databases
     - Stream Processing (Kafka + Flink / Spark)
     - Event Sourcing:
         - Instead of storing the latest state, you store every change as an immutable event.
 The current state is rebuilt by replaying all past events.
 (Bank balance)
     - Metrics Collection & Monitoring

+- Kafka
+    - Topic 1
+        - Partition 1
+        - Partition 2
+        - ...
+    - Topic 2
+        - Partition 1
+        - Partition 2
+        - ...

+    - Consumer groups
+        - Within a consumer group, a partition can be consumed by exactly ONE consumer.

 ## SQS - Competing consumers model